DevOps-Inno-22-summer/labs/app_flutter/README.md

 Flutter comes with its own linter, which is used in this project.

+## Framework

+Flutter is a very popular UI framework created by Google.
+It uses one codebase to create apps for all platforms.
+Web is one of the platforms that has been production ready for many months now.
+Flutter has tools for testing, profiling, and it is easy to include in CI/CD pipelines.
+The framework has a very active community and is supported by big companies like Google.

 ## Run

 Run the following command in the command line